matthewgcarroll/scripts/README.md

 Utility scripts for various things
 =======
-filepicker.pl - a script to display a list of files and allow the user to select one of them
+<a href="https://github.com/ianmcgowan/scripts/blob/master/filepicker.pl">filepicker.pl</a> - a script to display a list of files and allow the user to select one of them